theosanct0s/haxball-bot/README.md

   - Record your desired match and send it directly to your Discord server using a Webhook
 - ⏳ Register / login system
   - Being able to use MongoDB or not
-- ⏳ Send a message to the team only
 - ⏳ Store system
 - ⏳ Slots reserved for VIPs/Staff